Volunteer: Meals for New Directions Shelter | Families ForwardHelp feed families at our emergency shelter — one dinner at a time.

 Volunteers are needed to organize our donation area and do light cleaning in our shared living spaces (living room, dining room, and kitchen).
 Volunteers would be organizing clothing, personals/toiletries, feminine hygiene products, diapers, cleaning products, school supplies, food items, and much more.
 We provide basic necessities every month for up to the 77 families staying in New Directions Shelter, The Home Connection, and our other housing programs.
 This is a great project for a single person to work on, or you can sign up to bring a group (up to 10 people at a time).
 Volunteers should be 12 and older.
 Youth 14 years of age and younger should have an adult on site with them while volunteering.
 Questions?
 Sign up to receive more information or contact Missy Reams at missy@familiesforward.org or by phone at 515-989-8404.
 About volunteering: A volunteer orientation is provided when you first arrive to help, including an overview about poverty in the Des Moines metro.
 We provide a unique cultural and economically diverse volunteer experience.
 Information for First-time Volunteers: Click here for information about parking, how to check in when you arrive, and much more.
 Note: This program does not accept court-ordered community service, but our food pantry does.
 About Families Forward: Families Forward (previously Bidwell Riverside Center and Hawthorn Hill) has four main programs: Bidwell Pantry, Child Development Center, New Directions Shelter (emergency housing), and The Home Connection (long-term housing).
 For over 100 years, our mission has been to provide compassionate, life-changing assistance to families and their path to self-sufficiency.
 Organization: Families Forward Opportunity Type: Volunteer Date: Multiple Shifts Available Zip Code: 50312 Allow Groups: Yes |

-Volunteer: Stock the Food Pantry (evenings & weekends)Volunteers are needed to help stock the pantry on Tuesday nights, Thursday nights, and some Saturdays.
+Volunteer: Pantry - Organizing Clothing & Stocking (evenings & weekends)Volunteers are needed to help organize clothing donations, household donations and stock the pantry on Tuesday nights and some Saturdays.
 Volunteers will help in the following ways: Clothing Pantry: Sorting, hanging, and organizing clothing and household donations.
 Grocery Aisles: Stocking and facing grocery items.Volunteers should be 5 years of age or older to volunteer.
 Youth 12 years of age and younger should have an adult on site with them while volunteering.
-Note: Tuesday nights will be weekly again starting 10/14/25.
+(If you'd like to bring younger children, please contact Missy Reams - see contact info below.)
 Questions: Contact Missy Reams at missy@familiesforward.org or by phone at 515-989-8404.
 About Bidwell Pantry: At the Bidwell Pantry, we provide basic necessities to families in need.
 Serving up to 6,700 individuals per month, the Bidwell Pantry provides hope to families and helps them bridge the gap, so that they can spend their hard earned money on other necessities besides food and clothing.
 About volunteering: A volunteer orientation is provided when you first arrive to help, including an overview about poverty in the Des Moines metro.
 We provide a unique cultural and economically diverse volunteer experience.
 Information for First-time Volunteers: Click here for information about parking, how to check in when you arrive, and much more.
 About Families Forward: Families Forward (previously Bidwell Riverside Center and Hawthorn Hill) has four main programs: Bidwell Pantry, Child Development Center, New Directions Shelter (emergency housing), and The Home Connection (long-term housing).
 For over 100 years, our mission has been to provide compassionate, life-changing assistance to families and their path to self-sufficiency.
-Organization: Families Forward Volunteers are needed to help stock the pantry on Tuesday nights, Thursday nights, and some Saturdays.
+Organization: Families Forward Volunteers are needed to help organize clothing donations, household donations and stock the pantry on Tuesday nights and some Saturdays.
 Volunteers will help in the following ways: Clothing Pantry: Sorting, hanging, and organizing clothing and household donations.
 Grocery Aisles: Stocking and facing grocery items.Volunteers should be 5 years of age or older to volunteer.
 Youth 12 years of age and younger should have an adult on site with them while volunteering.
-Note: Tuesday nights will be weekly again starting 10/14/25.
+(If you'd like to bring younger children, please contact Missy Reams - see contact info below.)
 Questions: Contact Missy Reams at missy@familiesforward.org or by phone at 515-989-8404.
 About Bidwell Pantry: At the Bidwell Pantry, we provide basic necessities to families in need.
 Serving up to 6,700 individuals per month, the Bidwell Pantry provides hope to families and helps them bridge the gap, so that they can spend their hard earned money on other necessities besides food and clothing.
 About volunteering: A volunteer orientation is provided when you first arrive to help, including an overview about poverty in the Des Moines metro.
 We provide a unique cultural and economically diverse volunteer experience.
 Information for First-time Volunteers: Click here for information about parking, how to check in when you arrive, and much more.
 About Families Forward: Families Forward (previously Bidwell Riverside Center and Hawthorn Hill) has four main programs: Bidwell Pantry, Child Development Center, New Directions Shelter (emergency housing), and The Home Connection (long-term housing).
 For over 100 years, our mission has been to provide compassionate, life-changing assistance to families and their path to self-sufficiency.
 Organization: Families Forward Opportunity Type: Volunteer Date: Multiple Shifts Available Zip Code: 50315 Allow Groups: No |

 Volunteer: Food Rescue Volunteer – Bidwell PantryEvery pound of food you rescue is a meal for a family in need.
 When grocery stores have surplus food, you help make sure it never goes to waste — and never goes far.
 As a Food Rescue Volunteer, you'll pick up donations from local retailers and bring them directly to the Bidwell Pantry, where families in our community are counting on what you carry through the door.
 This is a great fit for someone who wants a consistent, active role with a tangible impact they can see every single week.
 What you'll do: Meet at the Bidwell Pantry, then head out with a staff member or fellow volunteer to nearby grocery stores and retailers.
 You'll help load donated food into the vehicle, return to the pantry to unload and properly store items, and keep a quick record of what was collected.
 You're back at the pantry and done by 10:00 AM — a great way to make a real difference before your day gets started.
 When we need you: Fridays, 8:00–10:00 AM Choose one day per week that works consistently with your schedule.
 Regular volunteers are especially valuable — stores get to know you, and the relationships you build make the work even smoother over time.
 What you bring: Age 18 or older Ability to lift and carry food items A commitment to showing up on your chosen day — families plan their week around what we bring inWhy it matters: The Bidwell Pantry serves around 130 families every single day who are experiencing food insecurity in Des Moines.
 Food rescue pickups are one of the most direct ways volunteers keep the shelves stocked and the pantry running.
 You're not just helping out — you're part of the supply chain that makes it work.
 Questions: Contact Missy Reams at missy@familiesforward.org or by phone at 515-989-8404 or by text at 515-346-8895.
 About volunteering: A volunteer orientation is provided when you first arrive to help, including an overview about poverty in the Des Moines metro.
 We provide a unique cultural and economically diverse volunteer experience.
 Information for First-time Volunteers: Click here for information about parking, how to check in when you arrive, and much more.
 About Families Forward: Families Forward (previously Bidwell Riverside Center and Hawthorn Hill) has four main programs: Bidwell Pantry, Child Development Center, New Directions Shelter (emergency housing), and The Home Connection (long-term housing).
 For over 100 years, our mission has been to provide compassionate, life-changing assistance to families and their path to self-sufficiency.
 Organization: Families Forward Every pound of food you rescue is a meal for a family in need.
 When grocery stores have surplus food, you help make sure it never goes to waste — and never goes far.
 As a Food Rescue Volunteer, you'll pick up donations from local retailers and bring them directly to the Bidwell Pantry, where families in our community are counting on what you carry through the door.
 This is a great fit for someone who wants a consistent, active role with a tangible impact they can see every single week.
 What you'll do: Meet at the Bidwell Pantry, then head out with a staff member or fellow volunteer to nearby grocery stores and retailers.
 You'll help load donated food into the vehicle, return to the pantry to unload and properly store items, and keep a quick record of what was collected.
 You're back at the pantry and done by 10:00 AM — a great way to make a real difference before your day gets started.
 When we need you: Fridays, 8:00–10:00 AM Choose one day per week that works consistently with your schedule.
 Regular volunteers are especially valuable — stores get to know you, and the relationships you build make the work even smoother over time.
 What you bring: Age 18 or older Ability to lift and carry food items A commitment to showing up on your chosen day — families plan their week around what we bring inWhy it matters: The Bidwell Pantry serves around 130 families every single day who are experiencing food insecurity in Des Moines.
 Food rescue pickups are one of the most direct ways volunteers keep the shelves stocked and the pantry running.
 You're not just helping out — you're part of the supply chain that makes it work.
 Questions: Contact Missy Reams at missy@familiesforward.org or by phone at 515-989-8404 or by text at 515-346-8895.
 About volunteering: A volunteer orientation is provided when you first arrive to help, including an overview about poverty in the Des Moines metro.
 We provide a unique cultural and economically diverse volunteer experience.
 Information for First-time Volunteers: Click here for information about parking, how to check in when you arrive, and much more.
 About Families Forward: Families Forward (previously Bidwell Riverside Center and Hawthorn Hill) has four main programs: Bidwell Pantry, Child Development Center, New Directions Shelter (emergency housing), and The Home Connection (long-term housing).
 For over 100 years, our mission has been to provide compassionate, life-changing assistance to families and their path to self-sufficiency.
 Organization: Families Forward Opportunity Type: Volunteer Date: Is Ongoing Zip Code: 50315 Allow Groups: No |